Skip to content

 Should first-time visitors buy attraction passes?

 Only if the trip is packed with paid entries.
-Many travellers do better booking only their highest-priority sights.
+Many travellers do better booking only their highest-priority sights and leaving the rest of the schedule flexible for neighborhoods, parks, and free museums.
+The pass only pays off when the itinerary is already dense enough to justify moving fast.

 Join the conversation